Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 It's easy to get impatient and start painting the next coat as soon as the previous coat looks dry enough, but you could end up ruining the finish on your cabinets if the paint hasn't really dried yet.

 Similar to painting too heavy, bubbles can form on the surface if paint's applied over a previous coat that hasn't dried yet.
-The cause of this is from off-gassing of the wet paint underneath.
+This is from off-gassing of the wet paint underneath.
 Another problem that can occur is the paint remaining sticky for a prolonged period of time.

 16. Not Using a Drying Rack